tspycher/lightningjs-certification/README.md

 * Design
 * Handling vertical scrolling to support more than 5 items
 * Some X/Y placement's are odd
-* reduce the amount of calls to the tmdb api (caching)
+* reduce the amount of calls to the TMDB api (caching)
 * the data for the calls are redundant and data could get passed between pages
 * use of states for better effect/movie selection handling
 * mixed responsibility of pages + router